scribeocr/scribe.js/README.md

 - [Basic Node.js Examples](./examples/node/)
 - [Scribe.js vs. Tesseract.js Comparison](./docs/scribe_vs_tesseract.md)
 - [API](./docs/API.md)

+## Projects and Examples
+The following are examples and projects built using Scribe.js.
+Additional examples can be found in the [examples](https://github.com/scribeocr/scribe.js/tree/master/examples) directory.

+- Projects
+   - Scribe OCR: officially supported GUI front-end for Scribe.js
+      - Site at [scribeocr.com](https://scribeocr.com/), repo at [github.com/scribeocr/scribeocr](https://github.com/scribeocr/scribeocr)

+If you have a project or example repo that uses Scribe.js, feel free to add it to this list using a pull request.
+Examples submitted should be well documented such that new users can run them; projects should be functional and actively maintained.

 # Contributing
 To work on a local copy, simply clone with `--recurse-submodules` and install.
 Please run the automated tests before making a PR.